amaury-minino/amaury-minino.github.io/Research-Interest.md

 - Adjacency Tensors of Hypergraphs
 - Global Structure

 An application of my work on tensor decomposition is in studying adjacency tensors of hypergraphs.
 While traditional methods utilize an extension of spectral theory to multilinear functions, I am instead leveraging the use of endomorphisms on the vector spaces over which these tensors are defined.
+This work is currently being hosted on [TheTensor.Space](https://thetensor.space/events/Hypergraphs)

 --
 ## Get in Touch